emqx/emqx-coap/README.md

 ```
 libcoap/examples/coap-client -m get -s 10 "coap://127.0.0.1/mqtt/topic1?c=client1&u=tom&p=secret"
 ```
-- topic name is topic1
+- topic name is "topic1", NOT "/topic1"
 - client id is client1
 - username is tom
 - password is secret
 - subscribe time is 10 seconds

-And you will get following result if anybody sent message with text "1234567" on topic1:
+And you will get following result if any mqtt client or coap client sent message with text "1234567" to topic1:

 ```
 v:1 t:CON c:GET i:31ae {} [ ]